bobanetwork/v3-anchorage/.gitbook/contents/hc/3_server-setup.md

 # Set Up a Server

 For any smart contract, with or without an off-chain handler, the next step is to set up a server to run it.
-In this example, we will create a simple `JSON-RPC` server using the Hybrid Compute SDK:
+In this example, we will create a simple `JSON-RPC` server using the Hybrid Compute SDK.
+Create a new file and add these lines to it:

 ```python
 sdk = HybridComputeSDK()